Materials-Consortia/OPTIMADE/optimade.rst

 ---------------------------

 This appendix provides a more complete example of a Property Definition on the format defined in `Property Definitions`_.
-(Note: the description strings have been wrapped for readability only)
+(Note: the description strings have been wrapped for readability only.)

 .. code:: jsonc